sefcom/gh3fuzz/README.md

 (Tested on Ubuntu 20.04)

-python3.7 or higher
+- python3.7 or higher
-jinja2
+- jinja2
-docker 24.0.4 or higher
+- docker 24.0.4 or higher

+You also need
-binfmt-support
+- binfmt-support
-qemu-user-static
+- qemu-user-static

+Install in Ubuntu with:
 `sudo apt-get install binfmt-support qemu-user-static`

 ## Instructions